SarahJoniPower/bank_tech_test/README.md

     - balance

 Things left to do:
-- refractor out the transactions from deposit and withdrawal.
+- refractor out the transactions from deposit and withdrawal and also the formatting.
 - make a helper for rsepc tests and also use more mocks and doubles?
 - need to work on the dependency injection
-- the formatting of the dates and numbers in the statement
 - testing for the transactions class